-The benefit of concurrent chemoradiation as a definitive treatment was first reported by Nigro et al. in 1974.r Two phase III randomised trials (UKCCCR ACT I and EORTC) compared radiotherapy alone to concurrent chemoradiation and reported superior local control in the concurrent chemoradiation arm.rr
+The benefit of concurrent chemoradiation as a definitive treatment was first reported by Nigro et al. in 1974.r Two phase III randomised trials (UKCCCR ACT I and EORTC) compared radiation therapy alone to concurrent chemoradiation and reported superior local control in the concurrent chemoradiation arm.rr

 The evidence supporting this chemoradiation protocol is provided by two phase III multicentre randomised trials: RTOG 9811 and ACT II.